Boardgame-DSL/boardgame.js/README.md

 ## Example

 An example project is available.
+To build it run `npm run build-example`.
 To use it, place `boardgame.js` and `boardgame.wasm` (output of the Haskell [boardgame](https://github.com/Boardgame-DSL/boardgame) project) in `./dist-example`, and then run `npm start`.
 This will start a dev server on [`localhost:9090`](http://localhost:9090/).